robinrodricks/FluentFTP/README.md

 ## Features

 - Supports FTP and FTPS (FTP over SSL)
-- Passive and active data connections (PASV, EPSV, PORT and EPRT)
-- Synchronous and asynchronous methods (`IAsyncResult` pattern) for all operations
 - File and directory listing for [various servers](#file-listings) (UNIX, IIS, DOS, etc)
 - Easily upload and download a file from the server
 - Easily read and write file data from the server using standard streams